 To go directly from the airport of Athens to the port of Piraeus you can take:

 - Suburban Railway: Take the train towards Piraeus.
 It departs on the hour at :09 (from 6:09 am to 22:09) and the journey takes about one hour.
+For the return journey from the port to the airport, trains depart every hour at :44 (from 4:44 to 20:44).
 The railway station is right next to the metro station and in front of the port.
-Ticket costs 10 euros (summer 2020 price: 9 euro).
+Ticket costs 10 euros (2020-2021 price: 9 euro).

 - Athens Transport in English: An overview of the public transport system of Athens in English

 - Athens Transport Tickets & Cards: Everything you need to know in order to issue and use the right ticket when riding Athens Transport